manelpuig/rUBot_mecanum_ws/Documentation/06_Project_based_Object_Recognition.md

 8. Perform a trajectory in your world from Initial POSE to final POSE takin care of the different traffic signs

    This is the core of your project.
 Different traffic signals will be placed on your world and the robot will be able to identify them and generate a proper tarjectory to reach the Final POSE takin care the traffic signals.
+For this purpose you need to:
       - Contruct the desired world with the available wooden parts
       - Launch the slam gmapping node to generate the map
       - Launch the navigation node to: